carlo98/precision_landing_shaping_RL/README.md

 Project developed, starting from a problem of [DRAFT PoliTO](https://www.draftpolito.it/), as part of the course "AI in Industry" of the University of Bologna.

-This repository is a work in progress, take a look at the [Project Board](https://github.com/carlo98/precision_landing_physics_informed_RL/projects/1) to follow the progress.

 # Table of contents
 1. [Setup](#setup)
 2. [Usage](#usage)